restorer/zame-haxe-particles/README.md

  - Can load files from Particle Designer or [Particle Designer 2](https://71squared.com/en/particledesigner).
  - Support for embedded textures, both zipped or not.
  - Can load files from [Starling Particle Editor](http://onebyonedesign.com/flash/particleeditor/).
- - Has drawTiles renderer along with GL renderer.
+ - Has 3 renderers - sprites, drawTiles, and GL renderer.

 **NOTE: work in progress, more features coming.**